Norman Hampson: Life

 He was born in Leyland, Lancashire, the son of Frank Hampson, a clerk, and his wife Jane Fazackerley.
 He was educated at Manchester Grammar School, and matriculated at University College, Oxford in 1940, to read modern history.

-Hampson volunteered in 1941, and his service to 1945 in the Royal Navy included two years as liaison officer with a corvette of the Free French Navy.
+Hampson volunteered in 1941, his pacifist inclinations outweighed by his conviction that fascism must be resisted, and his service to 1945 in the Royal Navy included two years as liaison officer with a corvette of the Free French Navy.
+His autobiographical account of these experiences, "Not Really What You'd Call a War", was published in 2001.
 After the war he returned as a history student to University College, graduating in 1947.
 He then submitted a doctorate at the Sorbonne, on the French navy in Year II.

 From 1948 until 1967 Hampson was on the staff in departments of the University of Manchester.
 When his head of department urged him to drop the French Revolution and take up teaching of the Renaissance, he decided to leave and moved to the University of Newcastle.
 In 1974, he was persuaded by Gerald Aylmer to take up a position in York, where he became head of department in 1978.

 Hampson was elected as a fellow of the British Academy in 1980.
 He was also made the first president of the Society for the Study of French History in 1987.
 He officially retired in 1989 but continued to teach at the university into his 70s.